 The History of the Tenangos

-In the 1960s, the municipality of Tenango de Doria in Hidalgo was seriously affected by a drought.
-Being a community dependent on agriculture, the local economy was interrupted, and its inhabitants had to look for new work alternatives.
+In the 1960s, the municipality of Tenango de Doria in Hidalgo was severely affected by a drought.
+As a community that depended on agriculture, the local economy came to a halt, and its residents were forced to seek new ways to earn a living.

-One of those people was Josefina José Tavera.
-Originally from the town of San Nicolás, José Tavera was in a difficult economic situation, since she was a single mother and needed a livelihood to support her daughters.
-One day, while he was in the market, he found a piece of blanket and took it home.
-In it, she drew designs inspired by the area's wildlife—such as deer, rabbits, birds, fish, and foxes—and embroidered them with colored threads.
-His mother, Guadalupe Talavera Cristóbal, took the finished piece to the town of Pahuatlán, where a local resident bought it.
-Delighted by their quality, the man took the embroidery to Mexico City, and on his return ordered more of them.
+One of them was Josefina José Tavera.
+Originally from the town of San Nicolás, she faced a difficult economic situation as a single mother in need of income to support her daughters.
+One day at the market, she came across a piece of plain fabric and took it home.
+On it, she sketched designs inspired by the local wildlife—deer, rabbits, birds, fish, and foxes—and embroidered them using colorful threads.
+Her mother, Guadalupe Talavera Cristóbal, brought the finished piece to the nearby town of Pahuatlán, where a local resident purchased it.
+Impressed by its quality, he later took the embroidery to Mexico City, and upon returning, placed an order for more.

-To meet this new demand, several women in the area began to learn the embroidery technique.
-It was agreed that the new design would be known by the name of Tenango; that way, their buyers would know the origin of the pieces.
-Although the artisans were dedicated to making napkins and tablecloths at first, they eventually began to decorate other types of products, from pillowcases to dresses and bookmarks.
+To meet the growing demand, several women in the area began learning the embroidery technique.
+It was agreed that the new style would be called “Tenango,” so that buyers would recognize the origin of each piece.
+Although the artisans initially focused on making napkins and tablecloths, they eventually began to embellish a variety of other items, from pillowcases and dresses to bookmarks

 Introducing our Mexican Handbags